tonyahowe/LiC/README.md

 What will our core TEI look like, for prose, poetry, drama?
 We’ve agreed on TEI level-4 for libraries, but there is still a lot of variation there.
 Some issues:

 ### Creation
 How we create or come by the TEI will have an important role to play .
 For instance, the xml files from 18th Connect use <ab> (anonymous blocks) for every line of the text.
 The American Verse Project out of UM looks different.
+So, too, do texts from the Text Creation Partnership/Oxford Text Archive (and texts very widely within those massive, linked projects).
 Here are some samples:

 + Finch Miscellany Poems (1713), via 18th Connect: https://drive.google.com/open?id=1fAwGp4b2kxadR2ghjoo1knvWobF2-BEP

 + Wheatley’s Poems on Several Occasions (1773), via AVP: https://drive.google.com/open?id=1hjasZUmRem2SR_K_RaLW9JZwDgPNWiOV

++ Behn, The Rover, from the Oxford Text Archive: http://ota.ox.ac.uk/desc/2006

 It would be nice (necessary?) to have a custom DTD, and make that available for project participants.
 I have generated one from Frankenstein and Finch’s poem “To the Nightingale,” but I don’t know if it is strictly valid.
 The TEI-lite schema doesn’t validate these files in Oxygen.
 Chris might know more about this!!

 ### TEI for annotations
 Tonya's files use both XML and a plugin called tooltipster that produces popups in eXist-- see http://nic.cerosia.org/finch-nightingale or finch-nightingale.xml on github.
+John's files have been using a WordPress plug in, developed for his project, that allows you to import files in TEI into a WordPress page and have them display annotations.
+It's fairly rudimentary, though, with lots of refinement needed to be a viable long-term solution.

 ### Problematic elements
 + person, persName, author